of graduate employers say relevant experience is essential to getting a job with them

 Work Placement (Optional)

-Leadership and Enterprise Strategy aims to provide an understanding of strategic analysis, strategic decision-making and strategic processes within organisations.
+Change is inevitable in an increasingly competitive global environment.
+This compels firms to proactively design strategies to deal with the resulting turbulence.
+This module develops an understanding of the role of leadership in conceptualising, designing and instituting effective change within organisations.
 The module content comprises two complementary components: the first involves the understanding and learning of the main strategic management concepts and theories, while the second implies its application in organisations.
+The practical orientation of the module enables you to experience the stages and activities underpinning the strategic change process.

 Research Project